houzyk/thephilosophicalcode/HelloComputer/HelloComputer.md

 #### Outline

 • Section 1.
-Inspired by Analytic Philosophers, I talk about my method behind answering the question "what is it that computers conceptually do?".
+Inspired by Analytic Philosophers, I talk about the method behind answering the question "what is it that computers conceptually do?".

 • Section 2.
 I propose my answer (dubbed "The Linguistic Answer") to what they conceptually do.
 Fundamentally, the Linguistic Answer characterizes Computation as **symbolic manipulation**.